Barry Phillips-Moore

 In singles, Phillips-Moore twice reached the semifinals of the Australian Championships, in 1961 and 1968.
 In doubles, he was a quarterfinalist at Australian Championships / Australian Open eight times and the French Open once, in 1972.

+Phillips-Moore won the 1968 ATP Auckland Open defeating Onny Parun in a five-set final.

+Phillips-Moore won the 1971 ATP Stuttgart Open defeating István Gulyás in the final.

+Phillips-Moore died on 29 June 2023, at the age of 85.